LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 [spark monitoring guide](https://spark.apache.org/docs/latest/monitoring.html#metrics),
 notably the driver and executors components are instrumented with multiple metrics each.
 In addition, Spark provides various sink solutions for the metrics.
-This work makes use of the Spark graphite sink and utilizes InfluxDB with a graphite endpoint to collect the metrics.
+This work makes use of the Spark Graphite sink and utilizes InfluxDB with a graphite endpoint to collect the metrics.
 Finally, Grafana is used for querying InfluxDB and plotting the graphs (see architectural diagram below).
 An important architectural detail of the metrics system is that the metrics are sent directly